 Marketing collateral is – essential – comprised of sales support tools that help bolster your business’s credibility.
 Simply put: they help sell your business, which – in turn – helps your business make sales.

-Below are five pieces of marketing collateral that you need for your business because they will help generate leads and eventually revenue.
+Below are a few pieces of marketing collateral that you need for your business because they will help generate leads and eventually revenue.

 Most case studies include a few specific components, including: